 The concept was then presented to and supported by the Sustainability Council

 Many individuals and several student groups rallied to the cause.
 The student group Green Thumbs

 , led the charge along with Club leaders Emily Sabo '11 and Halley Parry '11, adviser Professor Chris Henke

 Two student interns (Stacey Marion and Rob Jeffrey) were then hired to establish the garden.
-They in turn hired a consultant (Stacey Nagle) to assist them with this process.
 On June 2, 2010, ground was broken and Colgate's Community Vegetable Garden became reality.

 During the summer of 2014, the garden was moved from its location by the Newell Apartments to Route 12B, south of the Townhouse Community.

 Today, our hard-working student interns and volunteers provide farm fresh herbs and vegetables to the Hamilton Food Cupboard and the entire Colgate community through a weekly farm stand in the Coop.
 2015 Community Garden Update